 3. Salem Witch Trials Memorial

-The memorial was created by Anna Hyatt Huntington and Paul Manship.
-The statue depicts three women who were accused of being witches during the 1692 witch trials: Sarah Good, Rebecca Nurse, and Susannah Martin.
+Anna Hyatt Huntington and Paul Manship created the memorial.
+The statue depicts three women accused of being witches during the 1692 witch trials: Sarah Good, Rebecca Nurse, and Susannah Martin.

 See Related: Where to Stay in Salem, Massachusetts